spack/spack/lib/spack/docs/tutorial_basics.rst

   ==> Successfully installed hdf5 from binary cache [+] /home/ubuntu/test/spack/opt/spack/linux-ubuntu16.04-x86_64/gcc-5.4.0/hdf5-1.10.1-e4gz6f2l5ik3ijuk3alwsqplex4tbvin

-We'll do a quick check in on what we have installed so far.
+We'll do a quick check on what we have installed so far.

 .. code-block:: console